What is Dual Sensory Loss/ Deafblindness?

 The impact of deafblindness differs for each individual.
 Specialist support is needed from trained professionals who have an understanding of the impact of deafblindness is required to meet the needs of each person.

-Sense and Deafblind UK offer this support to address the difficulties with accessing information, communication and mobility.
+Sense and Deafblind UK offer support to address the difficulties with accessing information, communication and mobility.

 What help can I get from the Information Equipment Demonstration Area (IEDA)Team?